VICS-CORE/stats/docs/_drafts/2020-06-07-20-day-forecaster.md

 date:   2020-06-04
 comments: true
 hero: /assets/images/forecasting/hero2.jpeg
-excerpt: The 10 day forecaster that we talked about in the previous post, allows us to predict next 10 days of Covid19 cases by looking at the past 20 day trend.
-However the look ahead window of 10 days is too small.
-Larger the number of days that we can predict, more is the time that we get to prepare for the future.
-Hence we extrapolated our neural net to learn from 40 day trends and predict next 20 days.
+excerpt: The 10 day forecaster that we talked about in the previous post, allows us to predict only the next 10 days of Covid19 new cases by looking at the past 20 day trend.
+Greater the number of days that we can predict, the more is the time that we get to prepare for the future.
+Hence we enhanced our neural net to learn from 40 day trends and predict next 20 days.

 ---